Carnejy Antoine

-Carnejy Antoine (/fr/; born 27 July 1991) is a professional footballer who plays as a forward for club Valenciennes.
+Carnejy Antoine (/fr/; born 27 July 1991) is a professional footballer who plays as a forward.
 Born in France, he plays for the Haiti national team.

 Club career

 Noisy-le-Sec

 Born in Paris 18e, Antoine began playing organized football with Olympique Noisy-le-Sec's academy at the age of 8, and began his senior career with the Eastern Paris club in 2011.
 In the 2012–13 season, his debut goal came during a 3-1 win against Oissel in the Championnat de France Amateur 2.
 He made 10 appearances as his side finished 10th in the group, barely avoiding relegation to Régional 1.

 Bertrix

 He spent his early career with semi-pro clubs in France and Belgium.
 He played for RE Bertrix, AS Prix-lès-Mézières, FC Saint-Jean-le-Blanc, and Saint-Pryvé Saint-Hilaire FC.
 In 2013, he joined RE Bertrix of the Belgian Third Amateur Division.
 After appearing in 24 games, scoring 6 goals, he helped his team to again barely avoid the relegation playoffs, finishing 12th in the group.

 At the end of the season, he left the club.